TaegyunKwon/PerformanceDataTutorial/readme.md

 - [ ] Emotion Dataset wav/score/perform triplet load

 ### contribution
-use jupytext and do not commit notebook file.
+use jupytext and do not commit notebook file. (light Script)